-EDUC 260: School Improvement and Professional Development in Literacy
+EDUC 260: Designing and Implementing Professional Learning in Literacy

 The purpose of this course is to prepare literacy professionals to work with their schools utilizing the Iowa Model of Professional Development and School Improvement.
 Specific documents and resources from the Iowa Department of Education will be explored and shared.
 Students will learn elements of effective school improvement and professional development in literacy.